mrsarm/pose/README.md

 pg-data
 ```

-It looks for the compose file following the [spec](https://docs.docker.com/compose/compose-file/#compose-file)
+It looks for the compose file following the [spec](https://github.com/compose-spec/compose-spec/blob/master/spec.md#compose-file)
-about the name convention, or you can specify the name as following: `pose list -f another.yaml services`.
+as `docker compose` does, or you can specify the filename as following: `pose list -f another.yaml services`.

-Execute `pose --help` for more options, but don't expect too much,
+Execute `pose --help` for more options, but don't expect too much, it's just a
-it's just a project I made to have fun with Rust.
+project I made to have fun with Rust.

 ## Use Cases